AlexandreDecan/portion/README.md

 ### Comparison operators

-Equality between intervals can be checked using the classical `==` operator:
+Equality between intervals can be checked with the classical `==` operator:

 ```python
 >>> I.closed(0, 2) == I.closed(0, 1) | I.closed(1, 2)